DigiKrafting/blender_addon_reallusion/README.md

 - One click CC Base FBX Template Import (Copies "Base.fbxkey" to export folder and renames it to the Blender "filename.fbxkey")
 - One click CC Female FBX Template Import (Copies "Base Female.fbxkey" to export folder and renames it to the Blender "filename.fbxkey")
 - One click CC Male FBX Template Import (Copies "Base Male.fbxkey" to export folder and renames it to the Blender "filename.fbxkey")
-- Option to create "//{Textures}/Reallusion/" folder and copy/rename texture files to Reallusion''s naming Conventions for import (* See CC screenshot below)
 - Sets eyelash material to Blend Mode 'MULTIPLY' (* See screenshot below)

 ## 3DXchange